hellums/lacey-bacon/README.md

 # Extended Functionality (Not Part of Code Louisville submission)

-(OPTIONAL) TO RUN THE BROWSER VERSION:
+(OPTIONAL) To Launch the Flask Web Server and RomCom Web Client:
   - >python romcomWeb.py
   - >in a web browser tab, go to http://localhost:5000/

-(OPTIONAL) TO RUN THE API VERSION:
+(OPTIONAL) To Launch the Flask API Server and RomCom API Client:
   - >python romcomAPI.py

   - >in a web browser tab, http://localhost:8080/actors will return top 10 actors in JSON simple list format